A dietitian is a university-trained health professional who can give you and your child expert nutrition and dietary advice.

 - fussy eating

 Dietitians work with other health care professionals to provide a holistic approach to patient care.
 For example, they might work with doctors, nurses, speech pathologists, occupational therapists and psychologists.

 Before going to a dietitian

-If your GP refers your child to a dietitian, it’s a good idea to talk with your GP about the following things:
+If your GP refers your child to a dietitian, it’s a good idea to talk with your GP about things like the following:

-- Why you’re going to the dietitian: talk with your GP about why your child needs to see a dietitian and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP about why your child needs to see a dietitian.

-- Location: find out where you have to go to see the dietitian – for example, a public or private hospital or consulting rooms.
+- Locations: find out where you have to go to see the dietitian – for example, a public or private hospital or consulting rooms.

 The dietitian’s clinic should also be able to answer any questions you have.
 It’s a good idea to write down any questions before the appointment, so you don’t forget.